 This 600 hour course is designed for health seekers and is the foundational study for practitioners.
 Participants will be able to apply all principles in their daily life and practitioners can incorporate the content into their practice easily.

 At the completion of the course, you will receive a Diploma as an Ayurvedic Lifestyle Consultant.
 This qualification is from the Australian Government accredited Health Training Package and is CRICOS approved.
-The Health Institute Australia has been running the course for over 12 years.
+The Health Institute Australasia has been running the course for over 12 years.

 - Understanding the true nature of your mind and body

 - Proceedings of the cosmos, wisdom of the ages

 - Discovering your Ayurvedic body type

 - Ayurvedic Nutrition & Eating Right without Dieting